Brian-McElroy/Advice-for-programmers/README.md

 # Advice-for-programmers.
-A few principles I've found to be important and useful in my career making games and apps and using Unity.
+Some things I've found to be important and useful in my career making games and apps and using Unity.

 ## Communication skill is more important than coding skill.
 I would much rather have a terrible coder / great communicator on my team rather than the inverse.